Gradient Flow Sampler-based Distributionally Robust Optimization: Optimization Complexity Analysis

-Assumption \ref{as:LSI} provides the necessary framework to determine the number of inner ULA iterations \citep{vempala2019rapid} required to achieve the sampling accuracy $\delta_{\text{sample}}$ (as specified in Assumption~\ref{as:gradest}).
+Assumption \ref{as:LSI} provides the necessary framework to determine the number of inner ULA iterations \citep{vempala2019rapid} required to achieve the sampling accuracy $\delta_{\text{sample}}$ (as specified in Assumption~\ref{as:global_assumptions}.\ref{as:gradest}).
+Crucially, Assumption \ref{as:LSI} relaxes the strict log-convexity assumption commonly adopted in previous works \citep{sinha2020certifyingdistributionalrobustnessprincipled, wang2021sinkhorn}.
 By combining the derived inner loop complexity analysis with the outer loop convergence rate from Theorem \ref{thm:outer_loop}, we can establish the total computational complexity.
-In the following theorem, we use the soft-O notation ($\tilde{O}$), which is commonly used in complexity analysis to suppress polylogarithmic factors.
-This notation simplifies the expression by focusing on the polynomially dependent terms.
-Specifically, $f(x) = \tilde{O}(g(x))$ implies $f(x) = O(g(x) \log^k(g(x)))$ for some constant $k$.
-In our case, the $\tilde{O}(\cdot)$ notation absorbs the $\log (1/\epsilon_{\text{opt}})$ term.